 Sol Wolfers is a PhD Candidate at the University of Warwick researching sports discourse, identity construction and the multiple uses and functions of humour.
 She is currently working on a research project supervised by Dr Kieran File and Dr Stephanie Schnurr.
 Her research focuses on how professional football players from Germany communicate with each other and how their team talk influences the team and player's identities.
 She aims to gain a better understanding of how their discursive interactions influence team cohesion.

 Daniel Clayton is a PhD Candidate at the University of Warwick.
 His research investigates the challenges and general experiences of migrating players who have moved to British clubs in a variety of team sports.
 The primary goal of the research is to better understand how transnational adjustment can impact on athletic performance and team cohesion, and to develop strategies that can facilitate a player's transition.
 He seeks to understand adjustment from a narrative perspective by focusing on the stories migrant athletes tell when relating their experiences.

-BA students conducting research in sports related topics
+BA students research in sports communication

 Case study: a current project in focus

 So many of the tools in a coach’s toolkit are linguistic.
 For example, without language it would be harder for coaches to motivate players, impart advice, organise teams into training drills, outline team and player strategy, set boundaries and expectations, praise and reprimand players, and manage relationships, all of which are crucial to the success of a coach.

 Yet, despite the obvious importance, little research has focused on how coaches actually use language when coaching.
 For that reason, many questions about best practice when using this important tool remain unaddressed, and, as a result, an area of development for coaches is not being taken advantage of.